Yama, Lord of Hell

 Lama Temple, Beijing

 The Lama Temple hosts a stunning exhibit of Tibetan bronzes1 from the Qing dynasty.
 The Qing rulers were great supporters of Tibetan buddhism, both for political and religious reasons.
-The statues on exhibit were all originally associated with different halls in the temple.
+The sculptures on exhibit (2009) were all originally associated with different halls in the temple.

 1According to their labels, most of the figures exhibited here are actually made of gilt copper; the term "Tibetan bronzes" is often used generically for Tibetan images of bronze, copper, or even brass composition.